 Visit the shop

-This beautiful religious image was designed by Dr. Steve McSwain to promote his interfaith talks around the world.
-Soon after creating the religious image, however, scores of people began inquiring as to where they might obtain one to wear, too.
+This beautiful religious image was the second image designed by Dr. Steve McSwain to promote his interfaith talks around the world.
+Soon after creating the religious image, it, too, became as popular as the original Cross pendant design.

-This brand new design of the popular UNITY PENDANT is now available for purchase in Stainless Steel.
-In addition to wearing this oneness symbol to promote peace and unity among all spiritual traditions, it makes a great gift, too.
+This design of the popular UNITY PENDANT is available for purchase in Stainless Steel.
+In addition to wearing this interfaith oneness symbol to promote peace and unity among all spiritual traditions, it makes a great gift, too.
 A standard size chain comes with this pendant.

 Orders for this religious image are processed quickly (usually the same day) and shipped the same day, too.
 The primary difference between this religious image (or, pendant) and the original design is the word “PEACE” in the middle with the jewelry piece.
 And, the religious symbols of the major religions of the world are distributed evenly around the edges.

-While there are many religious images which might been chosen by Dr. McSwain, he selected these specific symbols because they represent the largest and most widely known of the world’s faith traditions.
+While there are many religious images which might been chosen by Dr. McSwain, he selected these specific symbols because they represent some of the larger and more widely known of the world’s faith traditions.
 The point and purpose of this religious image, however, is the same for all the Unity Pendant designs.
-It is to promote a more conscious, compassionate, and charitable world.
+It was created to promote a more conscious, compassionate, and charitable world.

-In that respect, therefore, this religious image, as well as the symbols within it, are only representative of the larger need facing the world today – the need for PEACE.
+In that respect, therefore, this religious image, as well as the symbols within it, are only representative of the larger need facing the world today – the need for PEACE and COMPASSION.
 As the Dalai Lama has so rightly said, “When there is peace among the religions, there will be peace in the world.”

 Thank you for wearing this religious image and sharing in the promotion of peace.**

 NOTE: Chain IS included with the Stainless Steel Version**

 Below is a lengthy but comprehensive description of each symbol.